-- Keep an eye on the floor in front of the slide when the slide is extended.
+- Keep an eye on the floor in front of the extended slide.
 Abnormal wear would indicate a need to adjust the slide.

 - On most slides the top hits first when retracting.
 The ram(s) then pull the bottom in to seal.
 The opposite is true when expanding.

 - Lubricate the slide flaps (sweeps) and seals periodically for best results.
-Several companies make a spray for slide sweeps.
+Several companies make a spray for slide seals and sweeps.

 - Periodically inspect the underside of your extended slide for unusual wear patterns and adjust or repair as needed.

 - The in-and-out function of the slide can cause damage to the main side wall or the inside/outside seal flanges.
-This can be done by continuing to ask the slide to move after it is fully extended or retracted.
+This happens by continuing to ask the slide to move after it is fully extended or retracted.
 Too much pressure can cause the slide room seal flanges or side wall to bend or break loose.
-If your slide does not have a means to prevent further movement when the seals are fully engaged, do not continue pushing the button.
+For slides that not have a built-in stop that prevents further movement when the seals are fully engaged, stop pushing the button.

-- At one time one of these potentiometer systems had an electronic defect.
+At one time one of these potentiometer systems had an electronic defect.
 TV remotes and garage door remotes could cause the slide room to activate.
-The fix for this was to put a switch in the 12-volt DC line side of the switch and turn it off unless being used.
+They fixed it by putting a switch in the 12-volt DC line side of the switch.
+It stayed off except while in use.

-- Keep the springs clean and properly attached.
+- Keep the stabilizer’s springs clean and properly attached.
 Replace them if they appear to be stretching.

 - If any stabilizers bleed down when extended there is a leak or other concern that needs immediate attention.

-- Stabilizer pads should have stable and fairly flat surfaces to rest on when the ram is extended.
+- Stabilizer pads should rest on stable and fairly flat surfaces.
 A sloping or unstable contact surface could cause slipping or side load on the stabilizer.
 (Kwikee had a recall on their bolts that hold the foot on.
 Check with your dealer.)

 - The cleaning and long term extension of the rams dictates care much like the slide rooms.